jacefuse/Fuselage/README.md

     Sprite conversion tool:
         Handles conversion of image data into a compatible format for Fuselage sprites.
 Ensures palette compatibility by validating and generating palettes that conform to the 16-color-per-palette limit.
 Generates C-style header files and palette visualization files (4x4 16 color grid.)
 For the moment all sprites are in a 4 bit packed format, but this will changed to support 1, 2, or 4 bit sprites that use the global color palette system or 8 bit self contained palette.

-- Current Work In Progress...

     Tile Layer (tiles.h and tiles.c):
         A multilayered tile handling system that will allow for embedded assets to be used as tilesets and tilemaps.

+- Current Work In Progress...

+    Graphics Device Minimalist Framework:
+        GDMF is the minimalist framework that sets up Vulkan, creates the window, handles input, and invokes all of the Fuselage systems.
+By minimalist I mean it literally does not provide any functionality not needed by Fuselage and its subcomponents.

 - Planned and Future Goals...